amb54/GetAndCleaningData2/README.md

 Both went through the same sequence:

-1-A column was added to the label file (train/y_train.txt, test/y_test.txt) to set the descriptive activity labels.
+1- A column was added to the label file (train/y_train.txt, test/y_test.txt) to set the descriptive activity labels.
 This was done by using the data in the file activity_labels.txt.

-2-This new column was transformed to a data frame.
+2- This new column was transformed to a data frame.

-3-This data frame was then merged by column with the data for the X-sets and the subjects
+3- This data frame was then merged by column with the data for the X-sets and the subjects

 --